Rick-J-Schoenmaker/umnai/README.md

 # Python version: 3.9

-This script was created for umnai.
+This application was created for Umnai.

-Before starting you will be able to start this application you need a local install of mongodb.
+Before you will be able to use this application you need a local installation of mongodb.
 With the following commands you can make a simple install of mongodb on your device.

 First command: